joe-conigliaro/v-algorand-sdk/README.md

 # Status

-There are currently a lot of warnings printed, and features that are not implemented yet.
+Many features are not implemented yet.
 Rest assured this is being actively developed.